 An Avocado Future: Is World Domination Next?

 It sounds funny, but world domination is ultimately the goal of all plants, so avocados have an unfair advantage with humans on their side.
+(Think about that next time you take a good, long look at your lawn.)

-Unfortunately, this is a problem because avocados do take a significant amount of water to grow.
-Just last year, an estimated 10 billion liters of water was used in producing avocados on farms daily in Mexico alone.
+Unfortunately, this is a problem in itself, because avocados take a significant amount of water to grow.
+Just last year, an estimated 10 billion liters of water was used in producing avocados on farms in Mexico.
+Furthermore, like other forms of industrial agriculture, these avocado farms take up valuable space that is contributing to deforestation efforts and overall soil degradation.

 Avoquestions: